 Most assistants dedicate a year or two to L’Arche, although some of our communities welcome assistants for a shorter period of time.
 Some assistants also choose to renew their commitment at the end of that time.
 Because of the nature of L’Arche, building and fostering intentional relationship and community, a year or two offers community members time to settle into life together.
 There are also assistants that build a long-term home at L’Arche.
 The decision to continue living L’Arche is a thoughtful process for each assistant made with support from their peers, community coordinators, and others who surround the assistant in community.

-Please fill out this basic L’Arche application thoughtfully, being careful to include any information that will help us understand your interest in becoming an assistant.
+Please fill out the basic L’Arche application thoughtfully, being careful to include any information that will help us understand your interest in becoming an assistant.
 You can submit the completed application by email to Jillian Glasgow, Recruitment and Administrative Coordinator, at firstname.lastname@example.org.

 What to Expect